Basij: Motivation

 While some joined the Basij because of genuine religious convictions, or loyalty to their pro-regime and traditional religious family and community background, others reportedly join Basij only to take advantage of the benefits of membership and to get admission to university or as a tool to get promotion in government jobs.

 Benefits for members of the Basij reportedly include exemption from the 21 months of military service required for Iranian men, reserved spots in universities, and a small stipend.
-Members of Basij are more likely than non-members to obtain government positions, especially security related positions within government-controlled institutions.

-In addition, recruits are also "put through heavy indoctrination". including an initial month and a half of "military and ideological training".
+In addition, recruits are also "put through heavy indoctrination", including an initial month and a half of "military and ideological training".

+Commanders

+The Basij is commanded by Hossein Taeb since August 2026.
+It was previously commanded by Gholamreza Soleimani, who was killed in an Israeli strike in March 2026.